dart-lang/site-www/src/language/records.md

 ```

 _Record type annotations_ are comma-delimited lists of types enclosed in parentheses.
-The `(int, int)` statements in the following example are record type annotations
+You can use record type annotations to define return types and parameter types.
-used as a return type and as parameter types:
+For example, the following `(int, int)` statements are record type annotations:

 ```dart
 (int, int) swap((int, int) record) {